iGEM-HUST-China/HUST-China-2025/wiki/engineering.md

 (2) The improvement effect was limited, far below our expectations.
 We inferred that although beta-oxidation can promote fatty acid conversion, most of the generated energy is carried by NADH, which cannot be well utilized by the MVA pathway.

-{% include figure.html image="https://static.igem.wiki/teams/5569/en/mva-overexpression.webp" caption="1" %}
+{% include figure.html image="https://static.igem.wiki/teams/5569/en/mva-overexpression.webp" caption="Figure 7 Comparison of Fatty Acid Degradation and Absorption" %}

 ### Cycle 2.2.1 Overexpression of the enzymes in mva pathway